rafaelcgama/scraper-api/wss_api/README.md

 2. **Request Handling**
     - A client issues a `GET /transactions` request.
-    - Query parameters (e.g. limit, offset) are validated by FastAPI.
+    - Query parameters (e.g. `limit`, `offset`) are validated by FastAPI.

 3. **Data Access**
     - The service layer reads the Parquet file from the shared `data/` directory.
-    - Data is loaded into memory (or sliced as needed).
+    - Data is loaded into memory and sliced as required.

 4. **Serialization**
     - Records are mapped into well-defined response models.